 Students must be aware that their behaviour outside the clinical environment, including in their personal lives, may have an impact on their fitness to practise.
 Their behaviour at all times must justify the trust the public places in the medical profession.
 (GMC, Medical students: professional values and fitness to practise, paragraph 14)

-This guidance was correct at publication on 11/06/2013.
-It is intended as general guidance for members only.
+This page was correct at publication on 11/06/2013.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.